IDBM

 The International Design Business Management program (IDBM) is a joint teaching and research programme in Aalto University, Finland.
-The purpose of the program is to bring together experts in different fields within the concept of design business management.
+The purpose of the program is to bring experts together in different fields within the concept of design business management.

 The objective of the IDBM program is to train skilled professionals for key roles in international design business.
 The program emphasizes the importance of design as a competitive factor among others, such as technology.
 Arising from the needs of the industry, this program gives future marketers, engineering experts and designers an opportunity to practice important interpersonal skills through projects and courses.
 The program teaches students to make full use of their own potential as members of interdisciplinary teams.

 IDBM as a major

 The IDBM Master program is a two-year 120 ECTS degree program that contains four core modules, elective studies, and a master's thesis.
 The program can be taken completely in English.

 A maximum of 36 students is selected yearly to start the IDBM Master's Program in Aalto University.
 The IDBM Master's Program is jointly organized by the three Aalto University schools: the School of Art, Design and Architecture, the School of Business, and the School of Science; and rewards one of the following degrees:

 Master of Arts, Master of Science (Economics and Business Administration), Master of Science (Technology).

 Students who have completed a bachelor's degree at a university are welcome to apply for admission to pursue a master's degree in IDBM.
 The previous degree must be in the same or relevant field with the master's degree applied for.
 The application for the IDBM Master's Program is submitted through one of the three organizing schools of Aalto University: the School of Art, Design and Architecture, the School of Business or the School of Science.
 For each school maximum of 12 students are chosen.
 More information about eligibility criteria can be found on the admission website of Aalto University.
 It is possible to apply for the IDBM program through more than one Aalto University school, if the applicants fulfill the field-specific eligibility criteria.
 In such a case an applicant should deliver the appropriate application package for each school.
 Such an applicant, however, can be selected only through one of the Aalto University schools.
 An accepted student completes the master's degree of the school which they are accepted to.